Snoop Dogg Presents Algorithm

 Snoop Dogg Presents Algorithm (or simply titled Algorithm) is a compilation album by American rapper Snoop Dogg.
-Some publications described the recording as a compilation album, but the rapper's official website describes it as a studio album.
+Some publications described the recording as a compilation album, but the rapper's official website described it as a studio album upon release.
+However, it is called a compilation album on the site's music section.
 Released on November 19, 2021 by Doggy Style Records and Def Jam Recordings and featured contributions from various artists including Method Man & Redman, Eric Bellinger, Usher, Blxst, Fabolous, and Dave East.

 Background

 Following his appointment as executive creative consultant at Def Jam Recordings in June, Snoop Dogg officially announced the album on October 26, 2021.
 He subsequently released the singles "Big Subwoofer" on October 20 and "Murder Music" on November 5.
 He appeared on The Tonight Show Starring Jimmy Fallon on September 27 to tease the album, and he also appeared on the podcast The Joe Rogan Experience on November 12 in promotion of the album.

 Critical reception

 Algorithm received positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 70, which indicates "generally favorable reviews", based on nine reviews.